Administration Building Conversion of Walnut Springs Elementary

 - Schematic Design

-The final major project from the 2018 bond program is the relocation of the DSISD administration offices and daycare facility into the current Walnut Springs Elementary building, once that school relocates to its new campus adjacent to Dripping Springs Middle School.
+The final project from the 2018 bond program is the relocation of the DSISD administration offices and daycare facility into the former Walnut Springs Elementary building.
 In late 2020, the architectural firm Corgan started the "programming" phase of the project, which consists of studying the functions and needs of the departments that will inhabit the Administration Building.
 In addition to the current departments that are housed at Central Office, the Child Development Center will have opportunities to significantly expand the number of classrooms that are available for children of DSISD employees.
 In addition, the Facilities and Construction Department housed in portable buildings at DSHS can be relocated in the repurposed building as well.